GodOfAxolotl/GodOfAxolotl/README.md

 - Hi, I am TheGodOfAxolotl or just Luca.
-  Here I back-up and share some of my codes and algorithms I am made.
+  Here I back-up and share some of my codes and algorithms I made.
   I have no real focus on what I am doing.
 I am still learning so I am doing a little bit of everything .
-  Planning on becomming a software engineer in the future.

 <!---